Print

 3. Make a small tray with parchment paper or aluminum foil, just large enough to hold the salmon with 1-inch sides.
 Cut the parchment larger than the salmon and fold up each side 1″ twice (see photos above).

-6. Roast in the oven for 10-20 minutes until the salmon is beginning to flake, but still has a little translucency in the middle.
+7. Cook until the salmon is beginning to flake, but still has a little translucency in the middle, about 5 minutes more.
 Don’t overcook, it will continue cooking after you remove it from the oven.

 Notes